By Dr. Dorien Zandbergen – Anthroplogy, Leiden University & Research Fellow at Waag

 - The final type of response came from someone who thought that this workshop was not so interesting.
 He experienced the NETworkshop to be about “mere technology”, and a technology that is not so different from other kinds of technology.
 This response resonated with what some audience members had said during our evening of debate in this week.
 For these people, information technologies are simply tools, that can be used for good or bad.
 That are made by others and that they can distance themselves from.

 These four types of responses illustrate, I believe, the difference in positions that people may take up vis-à-vis information technologies more generally.
 They suggest that people’s ways of experiencing “agency” in “the information society” is shaped in relation to many factors other than just their computer skills.
 They are shaped, among others, in relation to their socio-economic context, their language skills, larger capitalist structures, and the extent to which they perceive technology not only as “tools” but also as “environments.”

 Keep the Conversation Going: the Forms of Todays Futures series

 In order to have a good conversation about politics in our information society, we need to engage all these perceptions and experiences.
 In this sense, I think Oliver and Vasiliev’s workshop gives us an extremely valuable way of beginning this conversation.

-I want to thank my anthropology colleagues of The Future is Elsewhere research program at Leiden University, Waag Society, Netwerk Democratie, de Veenfabriek, Danja Vasiliev and Julian Oliver, Marietje Schaake – our speaker during the night of debate - the founders and members of the growing number of hackerspaces and most importantly, the participants of the NETworkshop for getting their hands “dirty”, for sharing their perspectives and for opening up this conversation.
+I want to thank my anthropology colleagues of The Future is Elsewhere research program at Leiden University, Waag, Netwerk Democratie, de Veenfabriek, Danja Vasiliev and Julian Oliver, Marietje Schaake – our speaker during the night of debate - the founders and members of the growing number of hackerspaces and most importantly, the participants of the NETworkshop for getting their hands “dirty”, for sharing their perspectives and for opening up this conversation.
 Along with ongoing input from people like yourself, we will continue to explore this topic further in our Forms of Todays Futures program.
-Check the project page for the program and the calendar for upcoming events.